rundeck/rundeck/docs/en/manpages/man5/aclpolicy-v10.md

 The YAML format has changed since version 1.2 to address several issues:

-1. Acccess control on resources other than Jobs can now be declared
+1. Access control on resources other than Jobs can now be declared
 2. Project level access control is now supported
 3. "Deny" rules can now be declared
 4. Application level access control is also supported, replacing the Role mapping